 GRDC Research Scholarship

 The GRDC is focused on delivering value to Australian grain growers.
-To achieve this, the GRDC seeks to build research capacity through the GRDC Research Scholarships for post-graduate study.
+To achieve this, the GRDC seeks to build research capacity through the GRDC Research Scholarships for students undertaking a PhD.

 The GRDC Research Scholarships (GRS) are available to undertake post-graduate research in areas of priority for the GRDC and the Australian grains industry.
-These scholarships are awarded on the basis of the:
+These scholarships are awarded based on the:

-- Relevance of proposed research to the GRDC priority, and
+- relevance of proposed research to the GRDC priority areas; and

 Applications will be submitted through the Grains Investment Portal – https://access.grdc.com.au